PhD Candidate at Columbia University (current role)

 Fun facts

-• Rae has three beautiful nephews.
-They are her favorite humans, hands down.
+• I have three beautiful nephews.
+They are my favorite humans, hands down.

-• Rae is originally from San Diego, CA, home of the superior weather.
-She can’t wait to move back!
+• I am originally from San Diego, CA, home of the superior weather.
+I can’t wait to move back west!

-• Rae wants to visit all seven continents.
+• I want to visit all seven continents.
 4 down, 3 to go!

-• Rae likes writing, checking out standup comedy, and singing karaoke in her spare time.
+• I like writing, checking out standup comedy, and singing karaoke in my spare time.

-• Rae is still friends with her third grade teacher.
+• I am still friends with my third grade teacher.
+Love you, Ms. Pinkard.

-• Rae is co-organizing an Urban Health Dialogue Series with a couple EHS peers at Columbia.
+• I am co-organizing an Urban Health Dialogue Series with a couple EHS peers at Columbia.

 Rae’s nephews (they deserve their own section)